Coffin–Lowry syndrome

-Coffin–Lowry syndrome is a genetic disorder that is X-linked dominant and which causes severe mental problems sometimes associated with abnormalities of growth, cardiac abnormalities, kyphoscoliosis, as well as auditory and visual abnormalities.
+Coffin–Lowry syndrome is a genetic disorder that is X-linked dominant and which causes an intellectual disability sometimes associated with abnormalities of growth, cardiac abnormalities, kyphoscoliosis, and auditory and visual abnormalities.

 Presentation

 Symptoms of disease are more severe in males, who are generally diagnosed in early childhood.
 Children with CLS display cognitive disabilities of varying severity.
 Additional neuromuscular features include sleep apnea, muscular spasticity, progressive loss of muscle strength and tone leading to paraplegia or partial paralysis.
 Affected individuals are at elevated risk of stroke.
 Some patients experience stimulus-induced drop attacks (SIDAs, temporary paralytic episodes without loss of consciousness), triggered by unpredictable environmental stimuli (touch, scents, sounds, etc.).
 SIDA episodes become more frequent as the disease progresses, and become frequent around adolescence in males.
 Additional clinical physical features include small, soft hands with tapered fingers.
 Distinct facial architecture such as a flattened nose, widely separated and downward sloping eyes, a prominent forehead, and a wide mouth with large lips are reported as coincident facial features in patients with the disorder.
 Some individuals experience hearing loss.
 Others display kyphoscoliosis (multidirectional curvature of the spine) which can lead to difficulty with breathing and/or pulmonary hypertension.
 Cardiorespiratory complications may arise, which is why it is recommended that CLS patients undergo regular monitoring for spinal irregularities.
 Physical exams, CT imaging and X-ray imaging are standard methods of assessment.